Section Four: Success Strategies

 - Others state that the prerequisite is “advised.”

-- Use these important guides to help you know if you are truly prepared for classes.
+- A student should use these important guides to help them know if they are truly prepared for classes.

 - Improve basic skills as soon as possible.

-- Take English, reading and math courses, especially if you need to review, as soon as possible.
+- Take English, reading and math courses, especially if needed for review, as soon as possible.

 - These are foundations for many other courses.